apptastic-software/trading-calendar/README.md

 Trading Calendar
 ================

-Market calendar RESTful API with holiday, late open and early close.
+Market calendar RESTful API with holiday, late open, and early close.
 Over 50+ unique exchange calendars for global equity and futures markets.

+Data includes:

+* All holidays, including: trading holidays and partial days
+* Support for timezones and daylight savings time transitions
+* Definitions for weekends for each market
+* Open and close time for each market
+* Support for irregular and interday trading hours
+* Current market status (open or closed).

 ## Running it locally